schmijoe/schmijoe.github.io/_posts/2022-09-17-bg-removal.md

 {% include image
 imgpath="/assets/posts/bg_removal/haeckel.webp"
-caption="Comparison of Morphology method vs Inpainting on illustrations" %}
+caption="Comparison of morphology method vs inpainting on illustrations" %}

 All these methods have their drawbacks, but usually I can find one that works well enough for the given situation.
 I use this mainly when I have a large amount of scanned images and I want to quickly remove the background, without doing it manually for every image.